goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

 and curious amateur site developers.
 Zope Corporation is a member of this community.

-Zope Corporation controls the distribution of the defacto, "canonical", official Zope version, and permits its developers, as well as other selected developers, to modify the distribution's source code.
+The Zope Foundation controls the distribution of the defacto, "canonical", official Zope version, and permits its developers, as well as other selected developers, to modify the distribution's source code.